urbit/docs/userspace/graph-store/sur-file-walkthrough.md

 - **Url** - specific data type for urls
 - **Mention** - mentioning another ship
 - **Code** - a pair of a piece of code that was executed and its result (static data, no execution takes place inside of Graph Store)
-- **Reference** - a reference to another post.
-Uses the `uid` type under the hood
+- **Reference** - a reference to another post, using the `reference` type

-Currently, these are the only content types supported by Graph Store, although there is potential for dynamic content support in the form of a `cage`.
+Currently, these are the only content types supported by Graph Store.

 ### Post
 ```